 The Scottish Teachers' Superannuation Scheme (STSS) is an unfunded multi-employer defined benefit only pension scheme.
-Contribution rates to the scheme for employees are tiered, in a range 7.35% to 12.14% of pensionable salary and 26% for employers with effect from 1 April 2024, a change from the previous rate of 7.2% to 11.9% of pensionable salary and 22.4% for employers.
+Contribution rates to the Scheme for employees are tiered, in a range 7.35% - 12.14% of pensionable salary and 26% for employers with effect from 1 April 2024 a change from the previous rate of 7.2% to 11.9% of pensionable salary and for employers are 22.4%.

-Under the definitions set out in FRS 102, the STSS is an unfunded multi-employer defined benefit scheme and as the University is unable to identify its share of the scheme's underlying assets and liabilities it has applied the exemption in FRS 102 to account for the scheme as if it were a defined contribution scheme.
+Under the definitions set out in FRS 102 the STSS is an unfunded multi-employer defined benefit scheme and as the University is unable to identify its share of the Scheme's underlying assets and liabilities it has applied the exemption in FRS 102 to account for the Scheme as if it were a defined contribution scheme.

 The latest actuarial assessment was carried out as at 31 March 2016, with no further valuations completed to date.
-The scheme had total liabilities, for service to 31 March 2016 of £22.8bn and notional assets of £21.5bn giving a notional past service deficit of £1.3bn.
+The Scheme had total liabilities, for service to 31 March 2016 of £22.8 billion and notional assets of £21.5 billion giving a notional past service deficit of £1.3 billion.